What is Cognitive Behavioral Therapy (CBT)?

 8. Role Playing

 Role-playing is the technique where the therapist and the patient play different roles to make the patient realize what to do in different situations.
-Imagining different situations and playing roles depending on those situations, the patient can understand how to react or behave in potential situations.
+By imagining different situations and playing roles depending on those situations, the patient can understand how to react or behave in potential situations.

 Also, role-playing helps to-